nzhxdev/ValuesRestApi/README.md

 ## Example of solving a test task
-This is a simple REST API (Java 11, Spring Boot, Sprint Data Jpa) with a PostgreSQL database.
+This is a simple REST API (Java 11, Spring Boot, Spring Data Jpa) with a PostgreSQL database.

 ### Features
 With HTTP requests you can perform the following actions: